fmidev/opendata-resources/examples/qgis/radar-composite/README.md

   yellow and intensive rain and/or hail with red.
 For that, select Render type: Singleband pseudocolor and predefined color map template *Spectral* with *Invert* selected.
-  Set Min -10 and Max 55, and press Classify.
+  Set Min -10 and Max 55, and press *Classify*.
  * Complete color editing with *Apply* and *OK*.
   ![Adding color](./qgis-color.png)